mkouhei/backup2swift/docs/README.rst

   [backup]
   rotate_limit: 10

-The "auth_url" is swift authentication url, "username" and "password" are swift's. "rotate_limit" is limitation count of rotation for backup.
+The "auth_url" is swift authentication url, "username" and "password" are swift's.
+If you need to ignore verification of SSL certification, append option as "ignore_verify_ssl_certification: True" to [swift] section. "rotate_limit" is limitation count of rotation for backup.
 If this value is 3,  backup is as folloing;

 backup target file name: example.txt